 Beneath a Steel Sky boasts one of the most gripping and mature science fiction narratives in gaming history.
 That it comes in the form of a point-and-click adventure game that never strays too close to the absurd with its logic puzzles only broadens its appeal.
 Equal parts Yevgeny Zamyatin’s We and Phillip K. Dick’s Do Androids Dream of Electric Sheep?, Beneath a Steel Sky’s world is still a joy to explore over 25 years after its initial release.

-Not many will recognise this vertical shooter, but it’s one of the best of the limited arcade space games available on PC during the mid-1990s it’s one of the best.
-The 2000 re-release improves on the original with a fifth episode and several new ships, but the rich variety of worlds, distinct enemy ship types, and level of customization remain the core appeal for this shooter.
+Not many will recognise this vertical shooter, but it’s one of the best of the limited arcade space games available on PC during the mid-1990s.
+The 2000 re-release improves on the original with a fifth episode and several new ships.
+Still, the rich variety of worlds, distinct enemy ship types, and deep level of customisation remains the core appeal of this shooter.

 Delores: A Thimbleweed Park Mini-Adventure

-Another spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game, or a sample of what’s to come for new players.
-There’s plenty more to uncover as you control Delores, who returns to Thimbleweed Park a year after the events of the main game, and a lot has changed in the sleepy town of Thimbleweed Park.
+A spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game or a sample of what’s to come for new players.
+There’s plenty more to uncover as you control Delores, who returns to Thimbleweed Park a year after the main game’s events, as she discovers that a lot has changed in the sleepy town.

 Shadow Warrior Classic Complete

-It’s not one of the most celebrated FPS games, a game that tries to go toe to toe with Duke Nukem for gross-out insensitivity merits, but Shadow Warrior’s gunplay still stands the test of time.
-Charging through levels with a katana and a pair of Uzis rattling away still feels great, and its legacy as one of the more challenging FPS games from the ’90s means you’ll likely get a lot of hours out of this freebie.
+Shadow Warrior Classic Complete is not one of the most celebrated FPS games, which is hardly surprising, seeing as it tries to go toe to toe with Duke Nukem for gross-out insensitivity.
+However, its gunplay still stands the test of time.
+Charging through levels with a katana and a rattling Uzi still feels great, and its legacy as one of the more challenging FPS games from the ’90s means you’ll likely get a lot of hours out of this freebie.